Fedi-jou/modern-portfolio/README.md

-#A Smooth modern reactjs portfolio feel free to download it and used for your own purpose .
+# A smooth modern reactjs portfolio feel free to download it and used for your own purpose .

 ## Packages used :
 1. react-icons